Cristiano Ronaldo hat-trick sinks Norwich after Manchester United fans vent fury at Old Trafford

 - Cristiano RonaldoLiveTodayTomorrowvs--|

-Before the 60th hat-trick of Cristiano Ronaldo’s extraordinary career, it seemed as though any remaining intrigue around Manchester United’s season would come solely off-the-pitch.
+Before the 60th hat-trick of Cristiano Ronaldo’s extraordinary career, it seemed as though any remaining intrigue around Manchester United’s season would come solely off the pitch.
 After a week of speculation around the imminent appointment of Erik ten Hag and on a day of protests against the Glazer ownership, there appeared to be very little to actually play for.
-Yet a hard-earned 3-2 win against Norwich and favourable results elsewhere means that, suddenly, there is a chance this season can still mean something.
+Yet a hard-earned 3-2 win against Norwich and favourable results elsewhere mean that, suddenly, there is a chance this season can still add up to something.

 And even if United use this victory as a springboard into the top four or as merely a platform for improvement over the final weeks of the campaign, that is unlikely to lift the air of toxicity that was present inside Old Trafford at times.
 Paul Pogba was booed off the pitch twice – first when he left as a substitute, then as he walked off at full time – while at 2-2, his team-mates were accused of not being fit to wear the shirt.
 That is to say nothing of the pre-match protests, either.